-MTW STATUTORY OBJECTIVE: Increase Self-sufficiency
+MTW Statutory Objective: Increase Self-sufficiency

-DATA SOURCE: ROP Master Spreadsheet, DSHS, TAAG; compiled and analyzed by Resident Services Department
+Data Source: ROP Master Spreadsheet, DSHS, TAAG; compiled and analyzed by Resident Services

+Department

-CHALLENGE: For every household receiving housing subsidy, another two are estimated to be in need of assistance.35 To serve more households with limited resources, households receiving subsidies need to be supported in their efforts to achieve economic self-sufficiency and cycle out of the program.
+Challenge: For every household receiving housing subsidy, another two are estimated to be in need of assistance.36 To serve more households with limited resources, households receiving subsidies need to be supported in their efforts to achieve economic self-sufficiency and cycle out of the program.
 HUD's Family Self-Sufficiency (FSS) program may not offer the full range of services to support greater self-sufficiency and graduation from assisted housing.

-SOLUTION: As an expanded and locally-designed version of FSS, ROP's mission is to advance families toward self-sufficiency through the provision of case management, supportive services and program incentives, with the goal of positive transition from Public Housing or Section 8 into private market rental housing or home ownership.
+Solution: As an expanded and locally-designed version of FSS, ROP's mission is to advance families toward self-sufficiency through the provision of case management, supportive services and program incentives, with the goal of positive transition from Public Housing or Section 8 into private market rental housing or home ownership.
 KCHA is implementing the five-year pilot program in collaboration with community partners, including Bellevue College and the YWCA.
-These partners provide education and from non-existent to good, I am continuing on with my education and getting my bachelor degree in business management.
-I now possess knowledge in homeownership and self-sufficiency that I didn't have before.
-I am writing this letter to express my deepest gratitude and to say thank you to Section 8 for creating programs that elevate and lift up the low income community."
+These partners provide education and employment-focused case management, such as individualized career planning, a focus on wage progression and asset-building assistance.
+In lieu of a standard FSS escrow account, each household receives a monthly deposit into a savings account, which continues throughout program participation.
+Deposits to the household savings account are made available to residents upon graduation from Public Housing or Section 8 subsidy.